Qiangest/DeepEar/Readme.md

 ## Credits and License

-The dataset and code are provided by Qiang Yang under the guidance of Prof. Yuanqing Zheng of The Hong Kong Polytechnic University (PolyU).
+The dataset and code are provided by Qiang Yang and Yuanqing Zheng of The Hong Kong Polytechnic University (PolyU).
 They are licensed under CC-BY-NC.

 For any questions, you may contact: qiang {dot} yang {at} connect {dot} polyu {dot} hk.